orionman/keyboard-scripts/README.md

 G5 - Abort Current Macro

-G4 - Outputs a Log Message of the runtime of the script, pracitcally useless
+G4 - Outputs a Log Message of the runtime of the script, practically useless